PerlAlien/App-af/README.md

 currently fulfilled.
 This output can be piped into [cpanm](https://metacpan.org/pod/cpanm) in order to install any missing requirements:

+    % af missing -p configure | cpanm
     % af missing              | cpanm

-If no phase is specified, then the all missing requirements will be printed.
+If no phase is specified, then missing prereqs for configure, and either share or system will be printed depending on what type of install is detected (for this to work you may need to install the configure prereqs, since the probe may use configure required modules).

 ### options